yassineazzouz/ahdp/README.md

 library = /usr/lib/python2.7/site-packages/ahdp/modules/
 ```

-You can also place manually the modules in a path of your choise then set the library option to that path.
+You can also place manually the modules in a path of your choice then set the library option to that path.

 USAGE
 -------